sensepost/xrdp/README.md

 ```
 python xrdp.py <IP>:<DP>
 python xrdp.py 10.2.10.190:0
+python xrdp.py 10.2.10.190:0 --no-disp
 ```

 ## Functionality:
-spr		= toggle on + type character in entry + press enter key to send
+--no-disp       = only load the keyboard input fields (do not render display) spr		= toggle on + type character in entry + press enter key to send

 ctrl		= toggle on + type character in entry + press enter key to send